-Since 2011, Illini Recycling has operated a free public drop off recycling site, with drop off containers located at on the south side of the Illini Recycling Center at 420 Paul Ave. in Champaign.
-Public drop off hours are Monday through Friday from 8am to 5pm.
-The Illini Recycling free public drop off accepts the following items:
+In 2011, Illini Recycling has operated a free 24-hour public drop off recycling site, with containers located at on the south side of the Illini Recycling Center at 420 Paul Ave. in Champaign.
+The Recycling Drop-Off Center accepts only the following items: